St John's offers a supportive environment to its students

 Tel: 01223 744444

-The Acting Dean and Chaplain of the College is The Rev'd Carol Barrett Ford.
+The Chaplain of the College is The Rev'd Carol Barrett Ford.

 As a priest of the Church of England, Carol is available to discuss religious matters, whether personal or theoretical and to give help and advice in matters spiritual.
 She also has a role in preparing members of the College for Baptism or Confirmation and is happy to talk through this process with enquirers.

 Pastoral Care (Student Welfare)

-The Chaplain supports the College welfare structures by offering college members a confidential person who will listen to their concerns, help them examine situations, offer advice or give practical help.
-Carol has no expectation that those who see her will have religious or Christian commitments, all are very welcome and Carol can be approached on any matter, however personal.
+The Chaplain supports the College welfare structures by offering college members someone who will listen to their concerns, help them examine situations, offer advice or signpost.
+Carol has no expectation that those who see her will have religious or Christian commitments, all are very welcome.

 Tel: 01223 338633